-This seems to be a preferred option for many users who use both the Peloton indoor cycling as well as use Strava routes during their outdoor activities and monitor via an Apple Watch.
+This seems to be a preferred option for many users who use both the Peloton indoor cycling and use Strava routes during their outdoor activities and monitor via an Apple Watch.

-Your only bet if you are still experiencing the issue is to reach out to Peloton Support directly and see if they can help you resolve the issue.
+If you are still experiencing the issue, your only bet is to reach out to Peloton Support directly and see if they can help you resolve the issue.

 We hope that you were able to resolve the issues with some of the above steps.
-It will be nice to see additional features on the companion Peloton Apple Watch app since it is very basic but they have to make sure that the experiences for users are bug-free.
+It will be nice to see additional features on the companion Peloton Apple Watch app since it is very basic, but they have to make sure that the users’ experiences for bug-free.